Brisbane to Big Red Bash: the 2096km trek to the world’s most remote music festival

 Get up and get going, you’re not going to travel more than 2000km to the Big Red Bash in the comfort of your bed – the road awaits.

 Destination numero uno is Toowoomba, roughly two hours from Brisbane.
-The outback has many amazing things to see, do and eat, but coffee is not really one of them.
+The outback has many amazing things to see, do and eat, but good coffee must come first.
 Thankfully, Toowoomba knows how to brew the perfect cup with a side of cool thanks to its street art scene.

 Ground Up Espresso Bar tucked away down the Searles Walk laneway off Ruthven Street is a locals’ favourite, as is The Finch and The Engine Room Café – you’ll be satisfied and full of ready-to-drive energy regardless of where you stop.